OpenCouncilData/Platform/src/developers.md

 The Open Council Data features database contains one row (document) for every feature from every source dataset.
 You can:

-- access all attributes and geometry for any individual feature
+- access all attributes and geometry for any individual feature, in [GeoJSON format](http://geojson.org/).
 - use filters to find any feature with certain properties
 - use spatial indexes to run queries such as "which garbage collection zone is point X within", "what are the nearest 5 childcare centers to point X" and so on.